-Guest speakers are fabulous resource people who will visit your classroom to help you carry out a specific topic of the RiverXchange curriculum so that students are able to understand and answer Big Water Questions like How can surface water become polluted? or Where does your community’s drinking water come from?
+Guest speakers are fabulous resource people who can visit your classroom to help you carry out a specific topic of the RiverXchange curriculum, so that students are able to understand and answer Big Water Questions like How can surface water become polluted? or Where does your commnity’s drinking water come from?
 Professionals from local water resources agencies can give students a wealth of information and perspective that teachers might not have – they are the experts because they are involved with these issues every day!

-In addition to classroom guest speakers and a high tech pen pal, another important component of RiverXchange is a class field trip to the local river, tributary or important watershed feature.
+In addition to classroom guest speakers, another important component of RiverXchange is a class field trip to the local river, tributary or important watershed feature.
 A service learning project is encouraged, if possible.
 The purpose is to introduce students to the living natural resource they have been studying – many students have never actually seen the river up close!

 Our curriculum also includes pre- and post-field trip activities.
 Depending on location and time of year, a field trip docent or the teacher could cover topics such as macroinvertebrates, endangered species, pollution, food webs, hydrology, agriculture, irrigation and/or the impact of straightening the river.
 In New Mexico, classes have taken field trips to: